raspberrypilearning/build-crumble-motor-buggy/en/step_4.md

 First of all, think about some different motors and connectors.

 In the Getting started with Crumble project, you learned about connecting DC motors, but the example used an ordinary DC mini motor like the ones that are found in many schools.
 These generally have very high speeds but low torque, which means that a buggy might run very fast, but the motors would find it really hard to get moving from a stopped position.
-This is not much use for this project.
+This is not ideal for this project.

 ![A typical DC mini motor](images/wiring_miniMotor.png)